teinhonglo/Information-retrieval/README.md

   - add for loop evaluate
 ## Deep Structured Semantic Models
   - backup and new coding style (using common tools and local preprocess)

-## must be add title "#!/usr/bin/env python"

-... to be continue